vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/0-install-dependencies/README.md

 ### Config AWS Credentials

+> This step requires you to have an AWS account (access key and secret access key).
+If you don't have one now, just skip this step.

 Run this command to quickly set and view your credentials, region, and output format.
 The following example shows sample values.